BE THE FIRST TO KNOW

 Each year, the Community Challenge unites community members, schools, businesses, community organizations, faith-based organizations and mayors in an effort to see which of Texas’ communities can demonstrate the greatest commitment to healthy living.
 There are a variety of ways for each of these audience types to communities to earn points and at the end of the 3-month competition a champion is crowned!
 There is a winner for each of the 5 size categories: Metro, Large, Mid-sized, Small, Extra-small.

-Download the Challenge Overview to see the many different ways you and your community can earn points in the 2017 Community Challenge.
+Download the Ways to Earn Points document to see the many different ways you and your community can earn points in the 2017 Community Challenge.

 BECOME AN ALLY: